graasp/graasp/src/services/item/specifications.md

 - `search_document`: word vector to perform full text search on.
 It is a combination of english, french and `lang` vectors.

+  Below are the explanations when using `plainto_tsquery('english', :keywords)`:

+  - `english`: when searching for "dogs", it will stem to "dog" and can search "dog" in items.
+Search for "chiens" will look for "chiens" as is.
+  - `member lang`: (let's say fr) when searching for "chiens", it will stem to "chien" and search for "chien" in items.
+Looking for "dogs" will look for "dogs" as is
+  - `simple`: when searching for "i am" it will look for "i am".
+However looking for "i am" in english will remove everything because they are stop words.
+  - `raw ILIKE` (over some field): when searching for "www" it will look for "www".
+However looking for "www" in simple will not find "wwwffff" because vectors match on full words only.

 ## Endpoints

 ### POST /items?id=\<parentId\>&previousItemId=\<previousItemId\>